+TABLE 4.2

-All movement leaders found a motivated purpose for movement through their faith and the most successful communicated the need to work with others.
+All movement leaders found a motivated purpose for movements through their faith and the most successful communicated the need to work with others.
 Throughout the participants’ reflection on their experience and development as movement leaders, some CPM principles were frequently mentioned that contributed to the formation of their Self- and Social-Awareness.

 One principle that seemed to be related to self- and social-awareness was the foundation of 2 Timothy 2:2.
 Many said that they learned to pass on to others what they have learned and they teach others to do the same.
 In capturing what 8 out of 10 leaders felt, Thom Wolf simply put it, “The good news that came to us, must go through us.”
 This made it a principle that they defined themselves by, for self-awareness, and also taught others to adopt, for social-awareness.